 - use the Keep Warm setting, which ranges between 133-167˚F or 56 -75 C – in other words, after the initial blast, cook low and slow

 This recipe has already gone into my family’s permanent repertoire.
 Roast beef without heating up the kitchen!
 Edge-to-edge rare!
 Roast beef, start to finish, within an hour.
-We’re sold on this process, and I think you will be too.
+We’re happy with this process and the results, and I think you will be too.